 Berwick-upon-Tweed Neighbourhood Plan – We need your views!

-A neighbourhood plan allows local communities to help shape planning policies for their area.
-Once adopted, it becomes part of the statutory planning framework (alongside the Northumberland Local Plan) and will help guide decisions on planning applications in Berwick, Tweedmouth and Spittal in the years ahead.
+A neighbourhood plan is one of the best ways for local communities to help shape planning policies for their area: once adopted through a local referendum, it becomes part of the statutory planning framework (alongside the Northumberland Local Plan, which is written by the County Council) and will help guide decisions on planning applications in Berwick, Tweedmouth and Spittal in the years ahead.

-Before preparing a draft of the neighbourhood plan, we need feedback from residents and stakeholders on the key issues the plan should address.
+In preparing a draft of the Neighbourhood Plan, the Council needs feedback from residents, businesses, community organisations and stakeholders on the key issues which the plan should address.

 Earlier work on a neighbourhood plan began in 2016 but was paused during the pandemic.
 The Town Council has now restarted the process, building on the earlier work while recognising that the town’s priorities and circumstances may have changed.

-• which places, buildings and green spaces are most important to the community
+- Which places, buildings and green spaces are most important to be protected

-Your feedback will help the Town Council decide the scope and priorities of the neighbourhood plan before a full draft plan is prepared.
+Residents’ feedback will help the Town Council decide the scope and priorities of the Neighbourhood Plan before a full draft plan is prepared.

-The consultation document and questionnaire will be available below from 7th April 2026
+From 7th April, the consultation document and questionnaire will be available.

-There will be hard copies available of both at the Town Council offices, Berwick Community Trust and Spittal Community Centre.
+- If you would like a printed copy, hard copies of both are available at the Town Council offices on Marygate, Berwick Community Trust & Spittal Community Centre during opening hours.

 What happens next?

-Once the consultation closes, all responses will be reviewed by the Neighbourhood Plan Steering Group and used to inform the preparation of a draft neighbourhood plan.
-This will be published for further public consultation before being submitted to Northumberland County Council for independent examination and a local referendum.
+Once the consultation closes on 30th April, all responses will be reviewed by the Steering Group and used to inform the preparation of a draft Neighbourhood Plan.
+This will be published for more public consultation, before being submitted to Northumberland County Council for independent examination and a local referendum.

 Your views will help shape the future of Berwick, Tweedmouth and Spittal — so please take the opportunity to get involved.